 FDA Logo

-The logo designed in 2016 has two parts: a monogram and a wordmark.
+The logo was designed in 2016 and has two parts: a monogram and a wordmark.
 And the lettering is always on the right side of the figure.
 The abbreviation “FDA” occupies the upper half of the blue vertical rectangle.
 This element was created using a 6/5 modular grid to achieve geometric harmony and size changes without breaking proportions.

 The text contains the full name of the organization: “U. S. FOOD & DRUG ADMINISTRATION” in upper case.
 All words except the last are written in bold letters in the first line.
 “ADMINISTRATION” occupies the second row and consists of thin, noncontrasting letters without serifs.